chartjs/Chart.js/docs/getting-started/v3-migration.md

 #### Removal of private APIs

-The following private APIs were removed.
+The following private APIs were removed:

 * `Chart._bufferedRender`
 * `Chart._updating`